dragon-fire-fly/german-idiom-quiz/README.md

 - determines the current question and selects it from the list of 12 quiz questions
 - updates the question text in the html file
 - displays the literal translation (but awaits the user requesting it)
+- shuffles the 4 possible answers by calling the `shuffle()` function again
 - displays the 4 possible answers in the html file and adds event listeners to each
+- if there is an English equivalent to the current idiom, it is displayed once an answer has been selected
+- if there is exactly one question remaining, hide the 'next' button and display the 'end' button instead.
 - once an answer is selected, unhides the 'next' button and determines if it is correct or incorrect and applies the following changes:

 if answer is correct: